 The LYO, founded in 1958, provides an extraordinary musical experience for young people from grade school through age 21.
 The LYO is made up of four orchestras, an elementary string program, and various ensembles in which students advance according to their own musical progression and interests.
 There are over 350 musicians from 101 schools and 17 counties in the Louisville & Southern Indiana metro area.

 Musicians are required to participate in their school instrumental music programs and must take private music instruction.
 Financial scholarships for instruction are available and awarded based on need.
 Performance opportunities provide a wide range of meaningful experiences from September through May each year.
-Potential members, families, patrons, media, and others can view the LYO's current video online.
+Potential members, families, patrons, media, and others can view the LYO's current video.and Season Highlights for 2019-20.

 Louisville Youth Orchestra